Treatment options for patients with all stages of ovarian epithelial cancer have consisted of surgery followed by chemotherapy.

 Unilateral salpingo-oophorectomy with adjuvant chemotherapy.

 For patients with stage III dysgerminoma, total abdominal hysterectomy and bilateral salpingo-oophorectomy are recommended with removal of as much gross tumor as can be done safely without resection of portions of the urinary tract or large segments of the small or large bowel.
-Patients who want to preserve fertility may be treated with unilateral salpingo-oophorectomy if chemotherapy is to be employed.[1,2,3,4,5] (For more information on fertility, refer to the Sexuality and Reproductive Issues summary.)
+Patients who want to preserve fertility may be treated with unilateral salpingo-oophorectomy if chemotherapy is to be employed.[1,2,3,4,5] (Refer to the PDQ summary on Sexuality and Reproductive Issues for more information on fertility.)

 Treatment options under clinical evaluation: